HealthBioscienceIDEAS/microscopy-novice/episodes/what-is-an-image.md

 stored instead (the max value)

-- Overflow: For NumPy arrays, values outside the valid range may be 'wrapped around' to give the new result.
-For example, storing 256 in a `uint8` image (max 255) would give 0, 257 would give 1 and so on...
-Otherwise, you may see an `OverflowError` being thrown.
+- Overflow: For NumPy arrays, values outside the valid range may be 'wrapped around' or create an `OverflowError`, depending on what version of NumPy is installed.
+Older versions of NumPy may wrap the values around, so storing 256 in a `uint8` image (max 255) would give 0, 257 would give 1 and so on...
+Newer versions of NumPy will raise an `OverflowError`.

 Clipping and overflow result in data loss - you can't get the original values back!
 So it's always good to keep the data type in mind when doing image